When your furnace won’t start, doing your own furnace repair in Moline, Illinois, can feel overwhelming.

 To replace your filter:

-- If your pan uses a pump, inspect the float switch.
-If the button is stuck “up” with water in the pan, reach us at 309-323-9584, because you will likely have to buy a new pump.
+- If your pan uses a pump, take a look at the float switch.
+If the switch is stuck “up” with standing water in the pan, contact us at 309-323-9584, because you will possibly need a new pump.

-If you see anything except a steady, colored light or flickering green light, reach us at 309-323-9584 for HVAC service.
-Your furnace could be emitting an error code that is calling for expert help.
+If you see anything other than a steady, colored light or blinking green light, call us at 309-323-9584 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.

 - A 1/4” hex screwdriver or wrench